 It’s time to hike Notch Trail – Badlands National Park!
 If it’s your first time in the park, make sure to stop in the Ben Reifel Visitor Center to pick up a map and get park information.

 Unfortunately, most people only plan for a day in the park even though it has a lot more to offer than you’d think.
-If you only have a half or full day, I would suggest driving the Badlands Loop highlighted above, stop at the overlooks and hike Notch Trail.
+If you only have a half or full day, I would suggest driving the Badlands Loop highlighted above, stop at the overlooks, and hiking Notch Trail.

-*And if you have a little more time hit up the short easy trails including Window and Door Trails.*
+*And if you have a little more time hit up the short easy Window Trail Badlands and Door Trail Badlands.*

 The 1.5-mile hike begins at the south end of the Window and Door parking area.
 A brief stroll through a beige-colored canyon leads you to a 50-foot log ladder set up against a steep wall.